Jonah 1- Go Preach!

 Chapter 1- Go Preach!

-1 Now the word of the LORD came unto Jonah the son of Amittai, saying,
+1 Now the word of the I Am came to Jonah the son of Amittai, saying,

-2 Arise, go to Nineveh, that great city, and cry against it; for their wickedness is come up before Me.
+2 "Get up and go to Nineveh, that great city, and prophecy against it; because I see their wickedness."

 Jonah is the only minor prophet written in the third person.
 It is believed that he penned it after his return to Israel.